anmarkoulis/event-sourcing/docs/notes.md

 ---

-### Slide 23: Projections: Event-Driven Read Models (2 minutes)
+### Slide 17: Projections: Event-Driven Read Models
 **Key Points:**
 - Show the UserProjection
 - Demonstrate event-to-read-model transformation
-- Show the broadcast pattern
+- Show the event-driven nature
-- Emphasize the event-driven nature
+- Emphasize the separation

 **Speaking Notes:**
 "Projections are how we build read models from events.
 Here's our UserProjection.
 When a user_created event comes in, we build user data with aggregate_id, name, email, and created_at.
 We save this to the read model.
-And we broadcast the event to EventBridge for other systems.
-This gives us event-driven read model updates."
+This gives us event-driven read model updates that are optimized for queries."

 ---

-### Slide 24: FastAPI: Query Interface (2 minutes)
+### Slide 18: FastAPI: Query Interface
 **Key Points:**
 - Show the FastAPI query endpoints
 - Demonstrate both current and historical queries